Pioneer-Centre-for-AI/p1-compute-documentation/docs/getstarted.md

 [register to be a member of P1](https://www.aicentre.dk/affiliation).
 Since the cluster is hosted at DTU, the next step is to get a DTU account, so that the DTU compute environment can be accessed.
 This can be obtained by contacting head of DTUs compute center, Henning Christiansen, at hench@dtu.dk by filling out
 <https://forms.office.com/e/DG5qCfs6Wm>.
-He will create an account for you and contact you with the details.
-To access
+Only signup using an official university email address is accepted.
+He will
-the cluster outside of DTUs network please refer to the guide in the following section.
+create an account for you and contact you with the details.
+To access the cluster outside of DTUs network please refer to the guide in the following section.

 The compute cluster is accessible at `login9.hpc.dtu.dk` via SSH, where the user will log into their home directory.
 Note hat the home directories have limited storage (50gb), but more storage is available at `/dtu/p1/`.